LispCookbook/cl-cookbook/gui.md

 - **Bindings activity**: low to non-existent.
 - **Licence**: Tcl/Tk is BSD-style, Ltk is LGPL.
 - Example applications:
-  - [Fulci](https://notabug.org/cage/fulci/) - a program to organize your movie collections.
+  - [Fulci](https://notabug.org/cage/fulci/) - a program to organise your movie collections.
   - [cl-torrents]() - searching torrents on popular trackers.
 CLI, readline and a simple Tk GUI.
   - yours?